Sava Saračević: Biography

 In December 1956, Bishop Athanasius Martos entrusted him with the care of the Intercession Church in Temperley, a suburb of Buenos Aires.
 In May 1958, Archimandrite Sava reached an agreement with the artist LN Ryk-Kovalevskaya, where the latter had to write an icon for the iconostasis.
 Funds were raised by appealing to the parishioners who had to choose an icon and pay for the letter.
 Concerts were also held to contribute in building the temple.
 These initiatives were successful, immediately the raising all necessary funds for the church construction.
 He served in Temperley until his departure for New York in August 1958.

-By the decision of the Holy Synod, he was elected Bishop of Edmonton, vicar of the Archbishop of Montreal and Canada Vitaly (Ustinov).
+By the decision of the Holy Synod, he was elected Bishop of Edmonton, vicar of the Archbishop of Montreal and Canada Vitaly Ustinov.

 On September 28, 1958, at The Synodal Cathedral of the Sign in New York, he was ordained Bishop of Edmonton, vicar of the Canadian diocese.

-He was an admirer of Archbishop John (Maximovich) and helped him with legal advice during his trial in San Francisco, which ended with the full justification of the saint.
-After the death of the Bishop, he collected materials about his life, which became the basis for publications of his work "Orthodox Russia", and then for the book "Chronicle of the veneration of Archbishop John (Maximovich)."
+He was an admirer of Archbishop John Maximovich and helped him with legal advice during his trial in San Francisco, which ended with the full justification of the saint.
+After the death of the Bishop, he collected materials about his life, which became the basis for publications of his work "Orthodox Russia", and then for the book "Chronicle of the veneration of Archbishop John Maximovich."
 These testimonies played a significant role in the canonization of ROCOR Bishop John in 1994.

 Archbishop Athanasius Martos, who personally knew Vladyka Savva in service in Argentina, wrote that among the hierarchs of the Church Abroad, he was an archpastor, outstanding in his education, eloquence and zeal in the ministry of the Church.
-Metropolitan Hilarion (Kapral), whom Bishop Savva inspired to accept monasticism, recalled that he was a man of high spiritual life, always referred to the patristic teaching in the conversations and was unusually kind.
+Metropolitan Hilarion Kapral, whom Bishop Sava inspired to accept monasticism, recalled that he was a man of high spiritual life, always referred to the patristic teaching in the conversations and was unusually kind.